 [Warning for both projects: Never leave burning candles unattended – if giving as a gift, include a note about safety.]

-Join the UK Herb Society by downloading a membership leaflet (see link top right of new page).
+Join the UK Herb Society by downloading a membership leaflet from their website.

 Buy pressed flowers such as violas and herb leaves.